codio/knowledge/source/instructors/setupcourses/assignment-settings/virtual-coach.rst

 ..
 Note::  These examples are experimental and may receive small improvements and updates.
 If you’re using them as is, please check the respective github repositories for the latest release available.

-3. Click on the `Fork <https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo>`_ button, in the top right corner, to fork your own copy of the example repo, and give it a unique name - This will be your own copy of the custom assistant where you can make the edits to the example code to customize your assistant.
+3. Click on the green **Use This Template** button or the `Fork <https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo>`_ button, in the top right corner, to create a copy of the example repo, and give it a unique name - This will be your own copy of the custom assistant where you can make edits to the example code to customize your assistant.

     a.
-You'll see 2 files in your forked repo:
+You'll see 2 files in your repo:

         i.  **metadata.json**: This file will contain some basic information about your extension:

              1. **name**: The name of your extension - rename this field to describe what your assistant will do
              2. **type**: For any Coach extension, the default value is “helper”
-             3. **user_type**: Describes who will be able to see the extension - choose one of 3 possible values: “learner”, “instructor”, “all”
+             3. **user_type**: Describes who will be able to see the extension - one of 3 possible values: “learner”, “instructor”, “all”
              4. **component**: For any Coach extension, the default value is "all"

         ii.  **index.js**: This file will contain the Javascript code for the extension.

     b.
-The **index.js** file has a simple example of how you can use the `Coach API <https://codio.github.io/client/codioIDE.coachBot.html>`_ to create your own assistant.
+The **index.js** file has example code of how you can use the `Coach API <https://codio.github.io/client/codioIDE.coachBot.html>`_ to create your own assistant.

 4. Edit the **metadata.json** file (rename the extension, choose **user_type**).
 Save and commit the changes to your branch.